King Aethelred the Unready was born to King Edgar

 Sweyn Forkbeard destroyed the town of Norwich.

-A son, Alfred, was born to Aethelred and Emma.
+A son, Alfred, was born to Aethelred and Emma of Normandy.

 1005 (16th November)

 Aelfric of Abingdon, Archbishop of Canterbury, died.
-He left his fleet of ships to the people of King.
+He left his fleet of ships to the people of Kent.
 He also left his best ship to Aethelred.

-A daughter, Godgifu, was born to Aethelred and Emma.
+A daughter, Godgifu, was born to Aethelred and Emma of Normandy.

 Aethelred appointed Aelheah Archbishop of Canterbury.